-1.7 It is only natural that parents/guardians will be concerned for the welfare of their children.
+It is only natural that parents/guardians will be concerned for the welfare of their children.
 It must be noted, however, that unless the student is still legally a child (that is are not yet 18 years old), parents/guardians may only become involved in the procedures described here with the express consent of the student.
 Such consent should be communicated to the Senior Tutor.
-If such consent has been given, then a parent/guardian may, for instance, accompany a student to a Case Review Group meeting (para 4.5).
+If such consent has been given, then a parent/guardian may, for instance, accompany a student to a Support to Study or Committee meeting.